M-earnest/docker_workshop/_sources/basics/quickstart.md

 ## Outline

-1. Introduction
+1. General Introduction
 2. Quickstart

 ### Where is Docker?

+- !!
+DOCKER DESKTOP START INFO!!

-- either start [Docker Desktop](https://docs.docker.com/desktop/use-desktop/) GUI (Graphical User Interface)
+- start [Docker Desktop](https://docs.docker.com/desktop/use-desktop/) GUI (Graphical User Interface)
-- or simply via Command-line Interface aka the UNIX Shell.
+- open a terminal (the Command-line Interface aka the UNIX Shell)
-    -  this is also what we'll be focussing on in this workshop
+    -  this is also what we'll be mostly be working with in this workshop

--- export path?
+- test if docker is working by tying `docker info` into your terminal and hit enter
+    - if you get an output that looks somewhat like the one below, you're good to go
+        ```
+          Client:
+              Version:    24.0.6
+              Context:    desktop-linux
+              Debug Mode: false
+              Plugins:
+        ```

 #### Getting started